mongodb/specifications/source/server-selection/server-selection.rst

 And a read preference:

   - mode: "secondary"
-  - maxStalenessMS: 120000 (2 minutes)
+  - maxStalenessSeconds: 120 (2 minutes)
   - tag_sets: `[{'tag': 'value1'}, {'tag': 'value2'}]`

-If tag sets were applied before maxStalenessMS, we would select Node 1 since it matches the first tag set, then filter it out because it is too stale, and be left with no eligible servers.
+If tag sets were applied before maxStalenessSeconds, we would select Node 1 since it matches the first tag set, then filter it out because it is too stale, and be left with no eligible servers.

-The user's intent in specifying two tag sets was to fall back to the second set if needed, so we filter by maxStalenessMS first, then tag_sets, and select Node 2.
+The user's intent in specifying two tag sets was to fall back to the second set if needed, so we filter by maxStalenessSeconds first, then tag_sets, and select Node 2.

 References